FINANCIAL AID

 $500

-Awarded to a full-time outstanding student from any program at the Merritt campus who can demonstrate his or her contribution to student life at NVIT through direct involvement in at least 2 of the following areas:
+• Demonstrate your contribution in student life at NVIT through direct involvement in at least 2 of the following areas:

 • social activities organized through recognized student bodies such as student governments, clubs and formalized residence groups;

-• sporting activities such as intramurals, varsity athletics, and residence-organized events; or
+• sporting activities such as intramurals, varsity athletics, and residence organized events; or

 • academic and educational activities such as tutoring, organized study groups, educational campaigns, and fundraising initiatives.